Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 ![image of App Service restart confirmation dialog](./assets/Guide/Simulating_AppServiceRestart.png)

-After the web app is restarted we can click on the "Upcoming" menu link and see that all of the concert data has disappeared.
-Even though our data is cached in Redis we can see that the web front-end needs access to the web api app to receive that data.
+After the web app is restarted, we can click on the "Upcoming" menu link and see that all of the concert data has disappeared.
+Even though our data is cached in Redis we can see that the web front-end needs access to the web API app to receive that data.

 ![image of App Service restart confirmation dialog](./assets/Guide/Simulating_UpcomingConcertsPage.png)